Documentation Index

 The following customer fields are semi-required.
 They can be provided either via the

-array.Customer’s first name.
+customer object or as fields in the fields array.Customer’s first name.
 Can be provided via customer object or a name field.

 Customer’s last name.
 Can be provided via customer object or a name field.